How the IRS Evaluates 409A Valuations During Audits

 - Discount rates

-Importantly, the IRS evaluates assumptions as of the valuation date, not with hindsight.
-A failed company does not automatically imply an unreasonable valuation — but unsupported optimism or unexplained changes do raise concern.
+A failed company does not automatically imply an unreasonable valuation — but unsupported optimism or unexplained changes in key inputs do raise concern.

 Examples include: